Yamen-M/IR-Controlled-Stepper-Motor/README.md

 - Plug the Arduino Uno into your PC or laptop.
 - Open the Arduino IDE and navigate to File > Open > IRDecode.ino (located in this repository).
+- Remember to install the IRremote library in the Arduino IDE:
+    - Go to Sketch > Include Library > Manage Libraries
+    - Search for "IRremote" and install the latest version
+    - Restart the Arduino IDE
 - Upload the IRDecode.ino code to the Arduino Uno.

+<b>Finding IR remote commands: </b>

 - Open the Serial Monitor by navigating to Tools > Serial Monitor or by pressing Ctrl + Shift + M (Windows) or Cmd + Shift + M (Mac).
 - Point the IR remote at the IR receiver module and press a button.
 The Serial Monitor will display the decoded IR command.
 - Take note of the IR commands for each button press (e.g. UP, DOWN, STOP).